marksteele/blog/content/posts/spring-boot-react-fullstack-project-template-tutorial.md

 Which will initialize an empty React app in our `frontend/` folder.

+To keep this already long write-up a bit shorter, I'll omit some of the front-end files which are boilerplate.

 ## Setup

 Nothing fancy here, just a few dependencies and a proxy setting that will allow us to keep our URI paths relative in the code.